 We are committed to protecting the privacy of your personal data.
 We will respect any personal data you share with us and keep it safe.
 We aim to be clear when we collect your personal data and not do anything you wouldn't reasonably expect.
-We never share or sell your data with any 3rd parties who may use it for their own purposes.
+We will only share data with selected 3rd parties in order to facilitate data processing on behalf of the Challenging Behaviour Foundation, or to improve our service to you.
+We never share or sell your data for others to use for their own purposes.